STC Payroll Giving Data Protection Policy

 1.2 Data users are obliged to comply with this policy when processing personal data on our behalf.
 Any breach of this policy may result in disciplinary action.

 2.1 The types of personal data that we may be required to handle include information about charity donors, current, past and prospective suppliers, customers, employers and others that we communicate with.
-The personal data, which may be held on paper or on a computer or other media, is subject to certain legal safeguards specified in the Act and equivalent EU regulations.
+The personal data, which may be held on paper or on a computer or other media, is subject to certain legal safeguards specified in the Act.

 2.2 This policy and any other documents referred to in it sets out the basis on which we will process any personal data we collect from data subjects, or that is provided to us by data subjects or other sources.